LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/_Classes.md

 POD classes contain only data members, and sometimes that’s all you want from a class.
 However, designing a program using only PODs can create a lot of complexity.
 You can fight such complexity with abstraction, by placing related functions and data together and providing a user friendly interface for the clients of a class.

-Classes are an expanded concept of POD structures: like POD structures, they can contain data members, but they can also contain functions as members.
+Classes expand POD structures.
+Like POD structures, they can contain data members, but they can also contain user defined member functions.

 This helps to simplify code in at least two ways.